-Because of the Income Tax relief you get on the money you pay into your pot, a pension - used as part of a balanced investment portfolio - is one of the best ways to save for your retirement.
-This tax year, subject to certain allowances, you can contribute up to £60,000 or 100% of your earnings, whichever is lower, and receive tax relief.
+Because of the Income Tax relief you get on the contributions you pay into your pension - when used as part of a balanced investment portfolio - it is one of the best ways to save for your retirement.
+This tax year, you can contribute and receive tax relief on up to the higher of 100% of your earnings or £3,600.
+Total contributions, including those from your employer are also limited to the annual allowance (standard £60,000).
+More details are on page 13.